xmatters/xm-labs-createusers/README.md

 *CLI*
 Batch is loaded and each username is displayed as created or not created.

-When the script runs successfully either from the single user GUI or from the batch script the individual users will receive teh following email: (it needs to be customized for each company )
+When the script runs successfully either from the single user GUI or from the batch script the individual users will receive the following email: (it needs to be customized for each company )

+**NOTE: The Users email address is pulled from the LDAP server configureation.**

+**NOTE: I BCC myself on the email in order to track who was created when.
+I have logs but its nice to have the email incase tehy ask for them again.**

 ![Successful Email](createuser_xmatters_email_sent.png "Example of sent email")

 # Prerequisites